 Bellingham (BLI) and Vancouver B.C., Canada (YVR) may also be a viable option depending on your departure city.

 Whidbey Seatac Shuttle www.seatacshuttle.com is a convenient shuttle service between SEA International Airport, PAE Everett Paine Field and Whidbey Island.
 Once on Whidbey Island, volunteer drivers are available for participants getting to/from sponsored events.
 No rental car is needed.
+Before making a shuttle reservation please contact us as there may be options for carpooling from the airports.

 Arriving by Car